-tl;dr: linux desktop is way too complicated.
+tl;dr: linux on a desktop is way too complicated.

 Let’s say I have to use Linux as my desktop environment, here are just a few observations I made.
 Beware: I’m looking at this from an users perspective.
 Not a developer, not a … I don’t know.